Climate and Average Weather Year Round in Rio de Janeiro Brazil

 The average hourly wind speed in Rio de Janeiro experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 4.4 months, from July 10 to November 23, with average wind speeds of more than 7.4 miles per hour.
-The windiest day of the year is September 15, with an average hourly wind speed of 8.4 miles per hour.
+The windiest month of the year in Rio de Janeiro is September, with an average hourly wind speed of 8.4 miles per hour.

 The calmer time of year lasts for 7.6 months, from November 23 to July 10.
-The calmest day of the year is March 17, with an average hourly wind speed of 6.3 miles per hour.
+The calmest month of the year in Rio de Janeiro is March, with an average hourly wind speed of 6.4 miles per hour.